rropen/absense-planner/SECURITY.md

 # Security Policies and Procedures

-This document outlines security procedures and general policies for the `ChangeMe` project.
+This document outlines security procedures and general policies for the `Absense-Planner` project.

 - [Private Software Policy](#private-software-policy)